ace-design/JustificationDiagram/README.md

 ```

 ## Realization

-During the Continuous integration, please add to a file named 'realization.txt' the nodes without childs that have been validated. ( normaly the supports, domains and rationale)
+In a file, you state the supports produced.

-For this purpose, in '.github\workflows\maven.yml' add this after the Build and Test of your project and before the generation of diagrams :
+For example, during the continuous integration, we add a file named "réalisation.txt" in which we trace the supports produced.

 ```
 - name: Realization
-      run: echo -e "[Label of the accompliseh task]" >> output/realization/realization.txt
+      run: echo -e "[Label of the accomplish task or support]" >> output/realization/realization.txt
 ```

 ## Information